Demia-Protocol/demia-api-example/README.md

 This directory contains scripts to test various functionalities of the Demia API.
 The main script, `testAll.js`, simulates the full testing flow by making a series of API calls.

-### Prerequisites
-If you are running the api container locally, you will need to ensure you have the necessary environment variables set up the `.env` file in the root directory of the project.
-Refer to the main [README.md](../README.md) for details on the required environment variables.

 ### Configuration

 The `constants.js` file contains base information required for running the example scripts.